 Can I get a slot for my company/customer/colleague if we sponsor?
 NO. We do not allow commercial or product centric presentation slots.

 How do I pay for the sponsorship?
 Pay vendors directly, or have the organizers do the ordering (usually it's pizzas from Beggars and drinks from Binny's) and invoice you after the event (payable by ACH or credit card).

 What are the group demographics?
 Group members are locals who choose to spend a few hours between work and home to learn more and stay involved in the local tech community.
 Most are software developers, sysadmins, ops, engineers, and some consultants from companies big and small.
 Please feel free to reach out if you have any questions.
 Thanks again for your support of the AWS user group and the Chicago Tech Community!

 Are group attendees technical?
 Yes.
 AWS Chicagoans are active Amazon cloud users, and appreciate technical topics.
-Because there are so many services across AWS, we recommend a quick overview of a service/ tool before jumping into it.
-Experience varies from beginners and college students to senior leaders.
+We are AWS users in Chicago who work with AWS.
+The group is not run by, funded by, or part of AWS.
+We have strict no sales pitch rules.
+Because there are so many services across AWS, we recommend a quick overview of each service/tool before jumping into it.
+Experience varies from beginners and college students to business leaders.